-Inspired by an article called Biscotti and its Crunchy Cousins, I decided to finally take a shot at making Pane del Pescatore – a cookie I discovered at a little bakery in Florence just south of the Ponte Vecchio bridge.
+Inspired by an article called Biscotti and its Crunchy Cousins, I finally took a shot at making Pane del Pescatore — a cookie I discovered at a little bakery in Florence just south of the Ponte Vecchio bridge.

 Pane del Pescatore, which means “bread of the fisherman”, are large biscuit shaped cookies.
 Also known as Italian scones, they have hard shells studded with nuts, and inside the hard shell is a dry but tender crumb packed with raisins.
 The cookies were delicious and unique, and after talking with the baker about how to make them I bought a bag and ate them during the trip.
 I wasn’t really sure I’d be able to make them myself, but after a little experimenting I think I’m pretty close!
 I put all the baking notes at the bottom for those interested in following along.